freezy/dmd-extensions/README.md

 ## Developer Setup

-After cloning the repo, you'll need to restore the `DllExport` depencendy.
+After cloning the repo, you'll need to restore the [DllExport](https://github.com/3F/DllExport) dependency.
 There is a script that does it for you.
 Go into the cloned repo and run:

     DllExport -action Restore -sln-file DmdExtensions.sln